 The Dunnhumby analysts (which was the agency taking care of the data analytics for Tesco) looked into the data and discovered that the husband did actually use them – but not at home.
 They apologized for the “corrupted file” but the moral was there: what a wife doesn’t know, Tesco does!

 Then after accumulating all this knowledge, something weird happened.
 Data became central and ruled the people.
 When in fact it should have been the opposite.
 Still, at some point they spent 500 million GBP on their loyalty program, trying to compute and analyze data as much as possible.

 They would trust their data so much that they never tried other ways.
 The way they tracked it was just simply wrong.
 They tracked the same KPI’s over and over.
 Even when the industry and the consumers changed.

 Tesco is not the only one, 2 in 5 data-driven initiatives are failing in the retail industry

-The overall retail industry is having issues with data driven IT projects.
+The overall retail industry is having issues with data-driven IT projects.
 One of the reasons is a lack of skills and talents says the study from Exasol.
 The study was made in the UK and Germany.
-Compared to other countries in Europe these are two very mature market in terms of data.
+Compared to other countries in Europe these are two very mature markets in terms of data.